 Assessment findings:

-Marine mammals: Source of significant concern for smaller marine mammals, source of notable concern for other important habits – scale of the activity should be very limited.
+Marine mammals: Source of significant concern for smaller marine mammals, and a source of notable concern for other important habits where the scale of the activity should be very limited.
 Source of minor concern during seasons when animals are not present in the area.

-Seabirds: Source of minor concern for most of the CFs, source of significant concern for spectacled eiders.
+Seabirds: Source of minor concern for most CFs, and a source of significant concern for spectacled eiders.

-Fish: Source of minor concern for most of the CFs, source of significant concern for capelin during spawning season.
+Fish: Source of minor concern for most CFs, and a source of significant concern for capelin during the spawning season.

-Benthos: Source of minor concern for most of the CFs, source of notable concern for benthic biomass hotspot areas.
+Benthos: Source of minor concern for most CFs, and a source of notable concern for benthic biomass hotspot areas.

 Coastal features: Not applicable for coastal CFs.